 Dips a perfect 8 ounces…

-If you do decide to put it in canning jars (whether to can it or just to store in the fridge), make sure you use a canning funnel for ease.
-I am using mostly eight ounce jars so one scoop for each jar gives me enough to fill it.
+If you do decide to put it in canning jars (whether to can it or just to store it in the fridge), make sure you use a canning funnel for ease.
+I am using mostly eight-ounce jars so one scoop for each jar gives me enough to fill it.

-This recipe makes almost one complete gallon – 15 cups.
+This recipe makes almost one complete gallon or 15 cups.

 See?
 My ladle gets the last little bit out of the pot.